 School districts and charter schools are subject to residential facilities monitoring if they serve students with disabilities who reside in residential facilities (RFs) within their geographic boundaries or jurisdiction.
 For reporting and monitoring purposes, an RF is considered a facility that provides 24-hour custody or care of students with disabilities 22 years of age or younger for:

 - foster care, or

 - any non-educational purpose.

 An RF does not include traditional foster homes licensed by the Texas Department of Family and Protective Services as Foster Family Homes (Independent).

 The results of TEA’s annual data analysis determine the extent of intervention activities in which an RF district must engage and the related level of TEA involvement.
 Monitoring activities focus on data analysis by RF districts and the TEA to determine and address causal factors for program ineffectiveness or noncompliance.
 The agency may conduct on-site visits to review a broad array of program effectiveness and compliance issues.
 The result of all monitoring activities result in the development and implementation of any identified support needs, improvement plan, and plan for corrective actions, if needed.

-For more information about residential facility monitoring during the 2018-2019 school year, LEAs may view the guidance and resources below.
+For more information about residential facility monitoring, LEAs may view the guidance and resources below.

 2018-2019 RF Tracker Guidance Document (PDF, 466KB)